masastack/MASA.Framework/src/Configuration/Masa.Contrib.Configuration/README.md

 Configuration automatically obtains classes that inherit LocalMasaConfigurationOptions by default, and maps node relationships to facilitate obtaining configuration information through IOptions, IOptionsSnapshot, and IOptionsMonitor

-The above Platforms is a local configuration, which is used to demonstrate the effect and usage of the local configuration after it is mounted to IConfiguration
+The above Redis is a local configuration, which is used to demonstrate the effect and usage of the local configuration after it is mounted to IConfiguration